How to Increase Storage Capacity in Your Warehouse

 Store Items According to Throughput

-Low-throughput SKUs may be seasonal or just ordered infrequently, which means they don’t need to be taking up storage space in a high-profile position.
+Low-throughput SKUs may be seasonal or just ordered infrequently, so they don’t need to take up storage space in a high-profile position.
 Still, they need to be easily accessible when they are ordered.
-Keep these products in static-shelving, tilted-pick shelving, or a dynamic high-density shelving solution like SpeedCell so they aren't taking up valuable storage space, but can still be easily picked when ordered.
+Keep these products in static-shelving, tilted-pick shelving, or a dynamic high-density shelving solution like SpeedCell so they aren't taking up valuable storage space but can still be easily picked when ordered.

-Medium-throughput SKUs likely represent the bulk of your operation‘s picks, so these need to be incredibly easy for your workers to locate, access, and pick.
-A carton flow solution, like SpanTrack, is the ideal solution for these frequently picked products.
+Medium-throughput SKUs likely represent the bulk of your operation‘s picks, so these need to be easy for your workers to locate, access, and pick.
+A carton flow solution, like SpanTrack, is ideal for these frequently picked products.

-High-throughput SKUs likely arrive and depart your facility rather quickly, so it doesn’t make a whole lot of sense to store them away, only to retrieve them a few days or even mere hours later.
-These products are best left on a pallet or loaded into a pallet flow system, like Pallet Track, not just for optimal efficiency, but also to keep your shelves open for other products.
+High-throughput SKUs likely arrive and depart your facility rather quickly, so it doesn’t make sense to store them away only to retrieve them a few days or even mere hours later.
+These products are best left on a pallet or loaded into a pallet flow system, like Pallet Track, not just for optimal efficiency but also to keep your shelves open for other products.

-Organizing your SKUs based on their throughput helps to optimize the cubic space in your warehouse, which enables you to increase storage capacity while also minimizing the time spent searching for misplaced SKUs.
-Having more room to store your SKUs and ensuring pick paths are as efficient as possible, no matter the product, equates to greater profits for your business.
+Organizing your SKUs based on their throughput helps optimize the cubic space in your warehouse, which enables you to increase storage capacity while minimizing the time spent searching for misplaced SKUs.
+Having more room to store your SKUs and ensuring pick paths are as efficient as possible, no matter the product equates to greater profits for your business.

-When there’s a place for everything and everything is in its place, SKUs are easier to locate.
+SKUs are easier to locate when there’s a place for everything, and everything is in its place.
 This makes it easier and faster for workers to locate and pick SKUs to efficiently fulfill orders.
 5S is a lean thinking method that provides best practices for creating a more productive work environment.
-Although this concept is more commonly associated with lean manufacturing, there are a lot of cues fulfillment operations can take from 5S - a system designed to reduce waste within your facility and ultimately bolster your bottom-line results.
+Although this concept is more commonly associated with lean manufacturing, fulfillment operations can take many cues from 5S - a system designed to reduce waste within your facility and ultimately bolster your bottom-line results.

 5S is all about keeping your warehouse organized and tidy for peak efficiency.
 Within the process, there are five pillars you should look to follow:

 - Sort: Get rid of your nonessential items, and use only what’s needed.
 Examine your existing storage solutions and identify any pallet racking, shelving, or other pieces of equipment that are underutilized.
-Ideally, your warehouse should be using the right products, in the right spaces, and in the right quantities.
+Ideally, your warehouse should use the right products in the right spaces and quantities.

-- Set in Order: As we discussed above, arrange your items for easy access and use.
-Find ways to reduce excess motion and searching by enabling team members to quickly find what they need, when they need it.
+- Set in Order: As discussed above, arrange your items for easy access and use.
+Find ways to reduce excess motion and search by enabling team members to quickly find what they need when they need it.

 - Shine: Make an effort to keep things clean.
 Keeping storage solutions and picking equipment in your order fulfillment areas spotless minimizes injuries and wasted time.

-- Standardize: Put processes and standards in place that ensure workers know what’s expected of them.
+- Standardize: Put processes and standards in place to ensure workers know what’s expected.
 Organizing and restructuring shouldn’t be a one-off occurrence — it should be the norm for your warehousing and order fulfillment business.

-- Sustain: Once you’ve made an effort to keep your warehouse neat and tidy, stick with it.
+- Sustain: Once you’ve managed to keep your warehouse tidy, stick with it.
 Make a habit of properly maintaining correct procedures to avoid backsliding to the way things were.

-Implementing 5S best practices in your fulfillment operations can go a long way toward decluttering your warehouse and avoiding impediments when it comes to order fulfillment.
-When your space is optimized and everything is where it should be, you suddenly have additional SKU storage space on your hands.
+Implementing 5S best practices in your fulfillment operations can go a long way toward decluttering your warehouse and avoiding impediments to order fulfillment.
+When your space is optimized, and everything is where it should be, you suddenly have additional SKU storage space on your hands.
 Filling that void with smart, space-saving storage solutions further improves your ability to store more SKUs in less space.